 Mashed potatoes and candied yams

-Both of these traditional holiday season foods often contain significant quantities of butter and other fats, often making them irresistible to both people and pets.
-While an overindulgence on your part will likely lead to a post-meal unbuttoning of the pants and a nap, in your dog such an indiscretion can lead to a post-meal bout of pancreatitis.
+Both of these traditional holiday sides often contain significant quantities of butter and other fats, making them irresistible to both people and pets.
+While an overindulgence on your part will likely lead to a post-meal unbuttoning of the pants and a nap, such an indiscretion by your dog can lead to a post-meal bout of pancreatitis.
 As already discussed, pancreatitis can range in severity from mild and uncomfortable to severe and fatal, with several ‘shades of grey’ (and associated outcomes and costs) in between.
 Certain dogs have an increased risk of developing pancreatitis, and some of these risk factors also increase the chances that their bout of pancreatic inflammation will be more severe too (also read ‘more painful, longer hospital stay, increased risk of death, and more costly’).

 Generally speaking, miniature schnauzers and Silky and Yorkshire terriers are at increased risk of pancreatitis.
 As is any dog that is obese or has certain endocrine disorders (namely diabetes, Cushing’s disease, or hypothyroidism).

 In addition to the risks associated with the fats in these side dishes, it is also important to be aware that some people use garlic in their mashed potatoes and some add raisins to their candied yams.
 Both of which, as previously discussed, can prove dangerous to your pets.